Short Answer

 Contract Snapshot

-This market resolves to "Yes" if LeBron James becomes a majority owner of a men's professional basketball team before January 1, 2030.
-If this event does not occur by that date, the market resolves to "No." The market will close early if the ownership event takes place; otherwise, it closes on December 31, 2029, at 11:59 PM EST.
+The market resolves to Yes if LeBron James becomes a majority owner of a men's Pro Basketball team before January 1, 2030.
+If this event does not occur by the deadline, the market will resolve to No, closing by December 31, 2029 at 11:59 PM EST. The outcome is determined using information from a specified list of news sources and the Governing League, and the market can close early if the event occurs.

 Available Contracts